Dvzr2k/CENTOS-SERVER/README.md

    cd Centos-server-main
    vagrant up

-5. Access the assigned IP address of the virtual machine to see the FrontEndStore application in action.
+5. Access the assigned IP address of the virtual machine from the Vagrantfile to see the FrontEndStore application in action.
    ![image](https://github.com/Dvzr2k/Centos-server/assets/129244345/e0e293dc-5162-475f-bb9e-455b6bd87ac7)

 Enjoy developing!